mohoff/ethx/README.md

 # View transaction details
 ethx [view] <transactionHash> -i infuraApiKey [-t timeout]

-# Wait for a transaction to reach a certain number of block confirmations and print its details.
+# Wait for a transaction to reach a certain number of network confirmations and print its details
 ethx await <transactionHash> -i infuraApiKey [-c confirmations] [-t timeout]
 ```